 Petrol mowers can have either a recoil starter or an electric key starter.
 Mowers with electric key starter usually cost a little more but they're simple to get going.
 With the recoil starter, just pull on the starter cord to begin mowing.
 The recoil action might not be best for infirm or elderly users as you need a bit of strength to pull the cord.

 If you're worried about the weight of a petrol mower, think about a self-propelled lawnmower.
 There's no need to push so they're really easy to handle.
-Some self-propelled lawnmowers have variable speed control.
-You simply adjust to match your walking pace.

 Some cylinder models are propelled manually.
 Inexpensive and easy to maintain and store, the manual cylinder mower is perfect for small lawns or tiny spaces where you need a close, fine cut.
-But if you have difficulty pushing a mower or your garden is on a slope, choose a power mower.
+But if you have difficulty pushing a mower or your garden is on a slope, choose a self propelled mower.